tabarelli-filippo/MasterThesis-Codes/README.md

 ## Local Scale Analysis: Aeroelasticity

 For the local scale, the framework implements the identification of mistuning parameters, aerodynamic forcing functions, and Aerodynamic Influence Coefficients.
 The estimation leverages a Least-Squares Complex Frequency-Domain algorithm applied to simulated Blade Tip Timing measurements.
+The aeroelastic identification codes are implemented entirely in **Python**.

-The aeroelastic identification procedure was applied to a simulated rotor, based on the Purdue Rotor 2 case study, reproducing the results established by Hall et al. (2024).
+The aeroelastic identification procedure was applied to a simulated rotor, based on the Purdue Rotor 2 case study, reproducing the results established by Hall et al. (2024, [DOI: 10.1115/1.4064816](https://doi.org/10.1115/1.4064816)).

 ## Documentation and Requirements

-For the complete operation and usage of the code, a comprehensive User Manual is provided within the repository, available in both Italian and English.
-The manual details the theoretical background, the data structures, matrix assembly procedures, and function signatures required to run the solver.
+For the complete operation and usage of the codes, a comprehensive User Manual is provided within the repository, available in both Italian and English.
+The manual details the theoretical background, the data structures, matrix assembly procedures, and function signatures required to run the analyses.

-**Requirements:** MATLAB (developed and tested on recent releases).
+**System Requirements:**

+* **Rotordynamics (MATLAB):**
+  * Developed and tested using **MATLAB R2025a**.
 No strict external dependencies are required beyond standard MATLAB toolboxes.
+* **Aeroelasticity (Python):**
+  * Written in **Python**.
+  * Requires the **Ipopt** (Interior Point Optimizer) solver ([GitHub repository](https://github.com/coin-or/IPOPT)) for the numerical optimization routines.
+The implementation of this solver is based on the work of Wächter and Biegler ([DOI: 10.1007/s10107-004-0559-y](https://doi.org/10.1007/s10107-004-0559-y)).
+  * Standard scientific Python libraries are required (e.g., `NumPy`, `SciPy`, `Matplotlib`, and a Python interface for Ipopt such as `cyipopt`).